ansible/ansible/docsite/latest/rst/playbooks_variables.rst

     ansible hostname -m setup

-The results of this can be used to create dynamic groups of hosts that match particular critera, see the :doc:`group_by` for details, as well as in generalized conditional statements as discussed in the `playbook_conditionals` chapter.
+The results of this can be used to create dynamic groups of hosts that match particular critera, see the :doc:`modules` documentation on 'group_by' for details, as well as in generalized conditional statements as discussed in the `playbook_conditionals` chapter.

 Turning Off Facts
 `````````````````